The evolution of the band tee

 Or maybe something a bit heavier, like a hardcore Metallica one?

 Band tees have become synonymous with the music industry.
-You’d be hard-pressed to find a band that doesn’t print their own T-shirts nowadays, especially at concerts and events.
+You’d be hard-pressed to find a band that doesn’t print its own T-shirts nowadays, especially at concerts and events.

 However, big surprise: it hasn’t always been that way.